chemlab/chemlab/docs/index.rst

 build specific programs.
 For this reason it includes an :doc:`fully programmable </graphics>` molecular viewer.

-Chemlab is in its early developement and it provides the most basic data structures.
-The molecular viewer has a solid ground and can actually draw and play trajectories in an efficient way.
-To get started be sure to check the :ref:`user-manual`.
+Chemlab includes a lot of utilities to programmatically download and generate geometries.
+The molecular viewer is very fast (it can easily *animate* ~100000 spheres) and the design is simple and flexible.
+For more information about the newest features check out the release notes in the :doc:`whatsnew` document.

 Chemlab is developer-friendly, it provides good documentation and has an easy structure to get in.
 Feel free to send me anything that you